0xPolygon/polygon-docs/docs/cdk/architecture/staking-the-bridge.md

 !!! warning

-    Polygon Labs **does not** manage or facilitate the investing of the funds locked in the escrow contracts.
-The management of funds to implement any investment strategies and risk profiles is completely at the discretion of the chain operators and owners.
+    Polygon Labs **does not** manage or facilitate the staking of the assets locked in the escrow contracts.
+Any decision to implement any staking strategies and contribute to network security, or otherwise, is completely at the discretion of the chain operators.

 Bridging tokens to L2 CDK chains using the STB contracts is ideal for the following use cases:

-- Coins that need to implement staking and yield generation mechanisms.
+- Tokens that need to implement staking/restaking or other mechanisms, or strategies.
-- Coins that need to implement custom L2 functionality.
+- Tokens that need to implement custom L2 functionality.
-- Coins that possess native issuance capabilities.
+- Tokens that possess native issuance capabilities.

 Want to start testing with STB?
 The contracts are still being audited, but are ready to use on testnets, and can be found here: https://github.com/pyk/zkevm-stb.